Notebook for Assignment 3

 %in%, match

-The following installs and loads the ggdist package for advanced plotting functions:
+The following installs and loads the ggdist package along with other packages for advanced plotting functions:

 if(!require(ggplot2)){